MK8DX 150cc Lounge Official Ruleset

 Players are not allowed to type

-/cwhile already participating in a mogi in the same tier.
+/cin a tier they are currently playing in until they have crossed the finish line at the end of the 12th race.
 Players who violate this rule will receive -50 MMR and a strike.

 Players are allowed to type

-/cin a different tier than the one they are currently playing in; however, they are still subject to penalties if they fail to join in time (rule IV. b., IV. c.).
+/cin a different tier than the one they are currently playing in; however, they are still subject to penalties if they fail to join in time (rule V. a., V. b., V. c.).

 - Players are allowed to type

 - After 8 races have passed in the current mogi, users not currently playing are allowed to start a new mogi.

 Once lineups are gained, MogiBot voting will be used to decide on the format.